abiosoft/colima/README.md

 ### Kubernetes

-To enable kubernetes, start colima with `--with-kubernetes` flag. colima uses minikube in background which requires at least 2 CPUs and ~2.2GiB memory to run.
+To enable Kubernetes, start Colima with `--with-kubernetes` flag.
+Colima uses minikube in background which requires at least 2CPUs and ~2.2GiB memory to run.

-The kubernetes uses colima's docker runtime.
-Images built with docker are accessible to kubernetes.
+Colima's docker runtime is used for Kubernetes.
+Therefore, images built or pulled with Docker are accessible to Kubernetes.

 ```
 colima start --with-kubernetes